corlanmcd/corlanmcd.github.io/_posts/2015-10-04-pointers-intro.md

 }
 {% endhighlight %}

-[Feel like this?](http://i.kinja-img.com/gawker-media/image/upload/s--rpTuqXKR--/1460683416091749291.jpg).
-I know.
+[Feel like this?](http://i.kinja-img.com/gawker-media/image/upload/s--rpTuqXKR--/1460683416091749291.jpg) I know!
 For the most part, pointers and references are very similar in C++ (most C++ compilers implement references as pointers[^1]), but have the following differences:

 * References can’t be reassigned, pointers can (infinitely).
 * References are not allowed to be set to NULL, pointers can.